 To be the leading global professional institute in governance.
-Our objectives are to promote the knowledge and skills of Chartered Secretaries and the importance of practicing good governance.
+Our objectives are to promote the knowledge and skills of Chartered Secretaries and Chartered Governance Professionals and the importance of practicing good governance.

 The Institute of Chartered Secretaries and Administrators is a truly global organisation.
-All members worldwide qualify under a common and portable qualifying scheme and as members of a unitary international organisation they are entitled to use the post-nominal of either ACIS or FCIS.
+All members worldwide qualify under a common and portable qualifying scheme and as members of a unitary international organisation they are entitled to use the post-nominals of either FCIS, ACIS or CIS(Affiliated).
 Our membership is transferable from country to country and division to division, depending on a member’s domicile.